Bolt-Dumbo Transformer: Asynchronous Consensus As Fast As the Pipelined BFT: Performance Evaluation

-{\bf Implementation tips}.
-The prototype implementations of BDT, $\dumbo$ and $\mathsf{HotStuff}$ are written in Python 3.
-For fair comparison, we implement $\dumbo$ and $\mathsf{HotStuff}$ in the same language, with using the same libraries and security parameters for all underlying cryptographic implementations.

-All the BFT protocols are implemented as a single-core Python process with using gevent library to handle concurrent tasks.
-Besides, the exactly same network layer is programmed by using unauthenticated TCP sockets.
-The network layer is implemented as a separate Python process to provide non-blocking communication interfaces to all BDT, $\dumbo$ and $\mathsf{HotStuff}$ implementations.
-Inter-process communications between the BFT process and the network process are optimized for broadcasting, thus a message broadcast incurs only constant communication between the two processes.
+{\bf Implementation details}.
+We program the proof-of-concept implementations of $\mathsf{BDT}$, $\dumbo$ and 2-chained $\mathsf{HotStuff}$ in the same language (i.e. Python 3), with using the same libraries and security parameters for all cryptographic implementations.
+The BFT protocols are implemented by single-process code.
+Besides, a common network layer is programmed by using unauthenticated TCP sockets.
+The network layer is implemented as a separate Python process to provide non-blocking communication interface.

-For common coin, it is realized by hashing the Boldyreva's pairing-based threshold signature, and we borrow the same implementation used in HBBFT over MNT224 curve \cite{honeybadger}.
-For threshold signature (except the one used for common coin), we use ECDSA over secp256k1 curve with using coincurve library, i.e., Python bindings for libsecp256k1 library, which helps us achieve a $\dumbo$ implementation that can perform better than the original result \cite{guo2020dumbo} where Boldyreva's threshold signature \cite{boldyreva2003threshold} is used.
-For threshold public key encryption, the hybrid encryption approach implemented in HBBFT is used \cite{honeybadger}.
-For erasure coding, the Reed-Solomon implementation in the zfec library is used as same as \cite{honeybadger} and \cite{guo2020dumbo}.
+For common coin, it is realized by hashing Boldyreva's pairing-based unique threshold signature \cite{boldyreva2003threshold} (implemented over MNT224 curve).
+For quorum proofs, we concatenate ECDSA signatures (implemented over secp256k1 curve).
+For threshold public key encryption, the hybrid encryption approach implemented in HoneyBadger BFT is used \cite{honeybadger}.
+For erasure coding, the Reed-Solomon implementation in the zfec library is adopted.
+For timeout mechanism, we use the clock in each EC2 instance to implement the local time in lieu of the adversary-controlling ``clock'' in our formal security model.
+Our proof-of-concept codebase is available at https://github.com/yylluu/BDT.